 Reasons must be provided why an off-Panel engagement is required and all off-Panel engagements must be pre-approved by the General Counsel.

-The Agency Contract Manager will be responsible for reporting on all off-Panel expenditure to the Procurement Board.
+The Agency Relationship Manager will be responsible for reporting on all off-Panel expenditure to the Procurement Board.
 All off-Panel engagements are then reported to the Procurement Board on a bi-annual basis.

 The Panel is not subject to NSW Procurement Board Direction PBD-2012-02 Obligation by government agencies to use whole of government contracts but procurement of legal services must be undertaken as contemplated by the Panel Rules and accompanying Guidelines.